-- 1) On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel - Click the Network and Internet Connections icon, and then click on the Network Connections tab in the appearing window. - 3) Right click the icon that showed below, select Properties on the prompt page.
+- 1) On the Windows taskbar, click the Start button, and then click Control Panel. - Click the Network and Internet, and click the Network and Sharing Center, then click Change adapter settings. - 3) Right click the icon that showed below, select Properties on the prompt page.